Adriannap26/Petals-and-Potions/README.md

 ## Design
    ### Colour Scheme
-   - The main colours of the website are ceramic white, pastel pink and light khaki.
+   - The main colours of the website are ceramic white, vibrant red and  khaki.
-   - Orange and red in some of the content, elements and buttons to add a vibrant feel to the website as well as contrast.
+   - Pink and light khaki in some of the content, elements and buttons to add a vibrant feel to the website as well as contrast.
    - I used [Color Mind](http://colormind.io/) to decide which colours would look well together.
    ### ![Text](documentation/colour-scheme/final-colour-scheme.PNG)